 The patches are a little different.
 We really want to to preserve the integrity of the patches and we will only give them to people who have genuinely completed all the Full Marathon Trails.

-The bandanas were introduced to add a little more fun to the event.
+The dog tags have been introduced to replace the bandanas given out in previous years..
 Dogs do not need a log sheet!
 We will take the owners at their word.
-As long as the dogs are registered and have completed at least one trail they will get a bandana.
+As long as the dogs are registered and have completed at least one trail they will get their dog tag.